 Unfortunately, I have decided to pursue a different opportunity and must decline this offer.

-I wish you luck in finding the right person for this role and I appreciate the time and effort that went into interviewing me and extending me this offer.
+I wish you luck in finding the right person for this role, and I appreciate the time and effort that you spent interviewing me and extending me this offer.

 I wanted to follow up regarding the <Job Title> position.

-I was offered another opportunity that I feel is a slightly better fit for my skill set and career goals, so I’ve decided to accept that other offer instead.
+Thank you very much for the opportunity.
+However, I was offered another opportunity that I feel is a slightly better fit for my career goals, and I’ve decided to accept it instead.

-This wasn’t an easy decision, and <Company Name> seems like a fantastic place to work.
-I hope you and your team are successful in finding the right person for your role.
+This was not an easy decision, and I hope you and your team are successful in finding the right person for your role.

 Thank you again for the opportunity; I appreciate your time and effort throughout this process.